 I’ll go through the claims made by Kaiser Permanente’s spokeswoman Kathy Gerwig, one by one.

 1. Severe weather is increasing.
 No it is not.
-As I show in my book, drought, fire, floods, tornadoes, and hurricanes were all worse — or at least as bad as they are now — in the past.
+As I show in my book, drought, forest fires, floods, tornadoes, and hurricanes were all worse — or at least as bad as they are now — in the past.
 If the Dust Bowl took place again today, it would immediately be laid at the feet of “climate change.”
 What has changed is that the brief window of objectivity regarding weather and climate that the world saw during the mid-20th century has been closed.
 We’re back to witch-burning now, and it’s likely to get worse before it gets better.

 2. Respiratory diseases are being worsened by the burning of fossil fuels.
 The exact opposite is true.
 So long as human beings burn wood and dung for heating and cooking as they do still do in the Third World, life expectancy is dramatically lowered.
 If you want to improve the health of all human beings, then you want to get them off the dung and onto the fossil fuels.
 Green alternatives are expensive, feel-good gestures that create destructive, often lethal fuel poverty.